 RESEARCH AT THE CLINICAL PSYCHOLOGY AND PSYCHOPHYSIOLOGY LAB

-Recent research foci of the CPPL have been the following among others:
+Recent research focus of the CPPL have been the following among others:

 · Examination of the role of fear (fearfulness/fearlessness) vs. general negative affect (anxiety, depression) in various disorders and conditions, including anxiety disorders, disruptive behavior disorders etc. Studies conducted used psychophysiological and Virtual Reality methodologies.